2. Beloved (1987)

 the black customers are served last.
 Her stealing still makes her feel guilty,

 and it reminds her of Sixo, who stole a baby pig and ate it.
-He attempted to
+He

-definitions belonged to the definers-not the defined."
+that definitions belonged to the definers-not the defined."

 Sethe also remembers the difficulty of